Look here for a collection of MassDEP's water quality monitoring data since 2005.

 These data result from the use of hand-held instruments placed in-situ during station visits for parameters such as dissolved oxygen, temperature, pH, and specific conductance.

-This file includes basic statistical summaries of the unattended, continuously-logged data (e.g., averages, maximums, minimums, etc.) collected during each probe deployment for dissolved oxygen and/or temperature.
+This file includes basic statistical summaries of the continuously-logged data (e.g., averages, maximums, minimums, etc., based on 30-minute interval readings) collected during each probe deployment for dissolved oxygen, temperature and specific conductance, depending on the type(s) of probe used.

-This file contains summary water quality information based on multiple deployments at each individual station in a given data year.
+This file contains summary water quality information based on multiple deployments at each individual station in a given data year for dissolved oxygen, temperature and specific conductance, depending on the type(s) of probe used.

-These data represent discrete water quality readings from continuous probes deployed for durations from a few days to several months at individual stations.
-Most deployments include data collected every 30 minutes for dissolved oxygen and temperature.
+These data are the individual, 30-minute interval water quality readings from continuous probes deployed for durations from a few days to several months at each location.

 These data are collected to assess aquatic life communities, including benthic macroinvertebrates, fish and periphyton.